kimtth/awesome-azure-openai-llm/README.md

 ### **Vector Database Comparison**

 - [Not All Vector Databases Are Made Equal](https://towardsdatascience.com/milvus-pinecone-vespa-weaviate-vald-gsi-what-unites-these-buzz-words-and-what-makes-each-9c65a3bd0696): Printed version for "Medium" limits. [doc](files/vector-dbs.pdf) [2 Oct 2021]
 - [Faiss](https://faiss.ai/): Facebook AI Similarity Search (Faiss) is a library for efficient similarity search and clustering of dense vectors.
 It is used as an alternative to a vector database in the development and library of algorithms for a vector database.
-It is developed by Facebook AI Research. [git](https://github.com/facebookresearch/faiss)
+It is developed by Facebook AI Research. [git](https://github.com/facebookresearch/faiss) [Feb 2017]
-- Milvus (A cloud-native vector database) Embedded [git](https://github.com/milvus-io/milvus): `[JMO]`: Alternative option to replace PineCone and Redis Search in OSS.
+- Milvus (A cloud-native vector database) Embedded [git](https://github.com/milvus-io/milvus) [Sep 2019]: `[JMO]`: Alternative option to replace PineCone and Redis Search in OSS.
 It offers support for multiple languages, addresses the limitations of RedisSearch, and provides cloud scalability and high reliability with Kubernetes.
-However, for local and small-scale applications, [Chroma](https://github.com/chroma-core/chroma) and [Qdrant](https://github.com/qdrant/qdrant) have positioned themselves as the SQLite in vector databases.
+However, for local and small-scale applications, [Chroma](https://github.com/chroma-core/chroma) [Oct 2022] and [Qdrant](https://github.com/qdrant/qdrant) [May 2020] have positioned themselves as the SQLite in vector databases.

   <details>